cryptomilitia/cryptomilitia/README.md

 - 👋 Hello, I’m Martin Kimu
-- 👀 I’m interested in Full Stack Web Development.
+- 👀 I’m interested in Full Stack Web/Software Development.
 I'm also a Web 3 Enthusiast.
-- 🌱 I’m currently learning React JS, Vue and Django
+- 🌱 I’m currently learning PHP, Vue and Django
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m open to collaborate on any web/software projects
 - 📫 How to reach me email:martinkimu808@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...